gloriapul/hobbysprout/README.md

 const goal = milestone.setGoal('Learn photography basics, I have an event to photograph in 2 days.
 I do not own a camera and am colorblind');
 ```

 This test case presents a goal with a tight deadline and some added challenges, including not already having a camera and being colorblind.
-Once I knew the angle I wanted to take with this goal, I experimented with the prompt as I had it.
+Once I knew the angle I wanted to take with this goal, I experimented with my initial prompt.
 I found that it missed the point of the user's goal.
 It had some unrelated steps without a clear mission, which added clutter to the user's plan.
 I decided to experiment by adding to the list of rules two statements that would address that issue of remaining relevant and also being realistic.
 Since the user's goal specifies that they only have 2 days, the llm must have a realistic response.
 My approach of adding these statements improved the test response greatly, but the issue still remained of not having too many smaller unneccessary steps, which I addressed with the third test case.

 ```
 2. Each string should be a specific, complete, measurable, and actionable step